 Table 5.
 USB LED

-Icon LED Activity Description

-Solid blue A USB port detected a USB device.

-• Blinking blue Data is being transmitted or received.
+Icon LED Activity Description Solid blue A USB port has detected a USB device.
+Blinking blue A USB device is plugged in and is trying to connect.
 Off No link is detected on these ports.

 Side Panel